Commercial Driver’s Licenses and the Law

 Your commercial driver’s license can be disqualified or suspended for violations committed in a commercial or non-commercial vehicle.

 Penalties for a Michigan CDL Suspension

 Driving under the influence in a commercial vehicle is having a blood alcohol content of 0.04% or higher.
-You can be placed out of service for 24 hours if you refuse a preliminary breath test, consume alcohol within 4 hours of driving a commercial vehicle, or consume any alcohol while operating a commercial vehicle.
+You can be placed out of service for 24 hours if you refuse a preliminary breath test, consume alcohol within four (4) hours of driving a commercial vehicle, or consume any alcohol while operating a commercial vehicle.

 Additionally, you must notify your employer within 30 days of any traffic conviction, the end of the next day after receiving a suspension/disqualification notice, and within 24 hours of an out-of-service order.
-It is important to note that any offenses committed in a non-commercial vehicle can count against your CDL and result in a commercial driver’s license suspension.
+It is important to note that offenses committed in a non-commercial vehicle can count against your CDL and result in a commercial driver’s license suspension.

 CDL Suspension Hearings in Michigan

 If you are considering contesting the suspension or disqualification of your CDL, you should have the assistance of a Michigan driver’s license appeal attorney.
 There are special rules and deadlines, and you should have legal help to navigate the system.